parallelvirtualcluster/pvc/README.md

 #### 0.4

-* Recombination of daemons and expansion of functionality into client network management and routing.
+* Recombination of daemons and expansion of functionality into cluster network management and routing.

 #### 0.3